DartmouthGrangerLab/IQA/README.md

 **General Installation:**

 This code is entirely written in matlab (no addition compilers needed, e.g. mex).
+It has no dependencies (except matlab) if you only wish to use the pre-compiled IQA measures.
 Tested on Matlab 2017a.

 1) Choose a matlab working directory.
 In the code and this readme, all files and folders are *assumed* to be right within that directory (you will have a folder <chosen_working_dir>/iqa containing this code).

 2) Download this repository.
 Add it and all sub-folders to your matlab path.

+**Additional Installation to Generate Paper Figures:**

 3) Download the only code dependency, https://www.github.com/DartmouthGrangerLab/MatlabCommon .
 Add it and all sub-folders to your matlab path (doesn't matter where you put it).

-**Additional Installation to Generate Paper Figures:**

 4) Download a dataset, and place that dataset in \<chosen_working_dir\>/Datasets/ImageDatasets/\<datasetname\> .
 For example, you might go to https://www.github.com/DartmouthGrangerLab/SceneIQ and place the contents of the /online folder in \<chosen_working_dir\>/Datasets/ImageDatasets/SceneIQOnline/ .
 If you wish to create a **new dataset**: